birobirobiro/awesome-shadcn-ui/README.md

 - [phone-input-shadcn-ui](https://www.armand-salle.fr/post/phone-input-shadcn-ui) - Custom phone number component built with shadcn/ui.
 - [planner](https://github.com/UretzkyZvi/planner) - Planner is a highly adaptable scheduling component tailored for React applications.
 - [plate](https://github.com/udecode/plate) - The rich-text editor for React.
 - [pricing-page-shadcn](https://github.com/m4nute/pricing-page-shadcn) - Pricing Page made with shadcn/ui & Next.js 14.
-Completely customizable
+Completely customizable.
+- [progress-button](https://github.com/tomredman/ProgressButton) - An extension of shadcn/ui button component that uses a state machine to drive a progress UX.
 - [react-dnd-kit-tailwind-shadcn-ui](https://github.com/Georgegriff/react-dnd-kit-tailwind-shadcn-ui) - Drag and drop Accessible kanban board implementing using React, dnd-kit, tailwind, and shadcn/ui.
 - [search-address](https://github.com/UretzkyZvi/search-address) - The SearchAddress component provides a flexible and interactive search interface for addresses, utilizing the powerful Nominatim service from OpenStreetMap.
 - [shadcn-blocks](https://ui.shadcn.com/blocks) - Blocks is the official shadcn/ui pre-made but customizable components that can be copied and pasted into your projects.